 Prior to the decision in Smith v.
 Van Gorkom, courts were reluctant to hold boards liable for a breach of their fiduciary duty of care if the directors acted in good faith, in the best interest of the corporation, and its decisions were not tainted by fraud, illegality, or loyalty violations.
 Cases such as Dodge v.
 Ford Motor Co., Shlensky v.
 Wrigley, and Joy v.
 North evidence this precedent.
 In many ways, Smith v.
 Van Gorkom was a turning point for stakeholders in M&A transactions and corporate board members in particular.
 Despite the fact that the board’s decision in Smith v.
-Van Gorkom was never tainted by even a hint of selfdealing or conflict of interest, because the board did not disclose a lack of valuation information to shareholders, the court found that the board had breached its fiduciary duty to disclose all germane facts to the shareholders.
-This was widely interpreted as a warning shot to corporate board members vis-àvis their exposure to personal financial liability in the course of conducting M&A transactions.
+Van Gorkom was never tainted by even a hint of selfdealing or conflict of interest, because the board did not disclose to the shareholders that it lacked certain fundamental valuation information in evaluating the transaction, the court found that the board had breached its fiduciary duty to disclose all germane facts to the shareholders.
+This was widely interpreted as a warning shot to corporate board members vis-àvis their exposure to personal financial liability in the course of reviewing M&A transactions.

 As a direct result of the Smith v.
 Van Gorkom decision, fairness opinions are routinely used in M&A and similar financial transactions, serving as a form of defense and legal protection for the board of directors on both sides of these transactions.
-However, fairness opinions are not without controversy.
-A number of issues have surfaced over the last 30+ years regarding the quality and consistency of fairness opinions, as well as who’s providing the opinion.
-Specifically, fairness opinions are often:
+However, fairness opinions are not always without controversy.
+A number of issues have surfaced over the last 35+ years regarding the quality and consistency of fairness opinions, as well as who’s providing the opinion.
+Specifically, fairness opinions may be: